Ultimate-Hosts-Blacklist/dev-center/README.md

 #### `REG `

-We also can use the `REG ` marker which will tell the system to explicitly check for the given regex which follows the marker.
+The `REG ` marker will tell the system to explicitly check for the given regex which follows the marker.

+#### `RZD `

+The `RZD ` marker will tell the system to explicitly check for the given string plus all possible TDL.

 ### Understanding what we actually do